canonical/netbox-k8s-operator/docs/tutorial/testing-netbox.md

 The output of the previous command will output a password.
 You can now log in into the NetBox webpage with the user `admin` and the previous password.
 You have now full access to NetBox!.

-Once you are finished, you can delete the netbox VM with the next command:
+Once you are finished, you can delete the NetBox VM with the next command:
 ```
 multipass delete netbox --purge
 ```